Durham Downs Station: 19th century

+1900–1949

 Cattle baron Sidney Kidman acquired Durham Downs in 1909.
 Kidman bought the property along with Tilbaroo, Morney Plains and Durrie Stations in Queensland, Burrawinna on the border and Macumba Station in South Australia as part of his plan of acquiring prime grazing lands along areas that the watercourses followed.
 He borrowed A£50,000 to pay the A£100,000 asking price.

 Between 1914 and 1916 the area was struck by drought; about 10,000 cattle died on the station during this time.
 Kidman lost over 75,000 head of stock on all of his properties through the channel country including Diamantina Lakes, Glengyle, Innamincka and Sandringham Stations.
 Suffering financially, Kidman sold the property in 1918.

 The southwest of Queensland was again gripped by drought in from 1927 to 1929; despite some light rains Durham Downs was still in poor condition with little feed available for stock.
 The drought was broken in 1930 with good rainfall, so much that the normally dry Cooper Creek flowed for a time.

 The station experienced flooding in 1941 when Cooper Creek broke its banks and left a portion of the property under water.
 Roads out over the gibber country were still open.

-In 1945, wild horses, whose numbers had steadily increased during the period of World War I,I were now overgrazing in the surrounding area leaving little feed available for cattle.
+In 1945, feral horses, known as brumbies in Australia, whose numbers had steadily increased during the period of World War II, were now overgrazing in the surrounding area leaving little feed available for cattle.
 Shooters had been employed on Durham and other surrounding properties to cull the brumbies.
 A shooter on Durham killed 2,200 horses by 1947, and another 8,000 were shot on three other Kidman properties in Queensland.

 The entire area was struck by drought in 1946, with many cattle dying and properties destocking.

 Cooper Creek flooded again in 1948 following heavy rain in northern Queensland.
 The floodwater took 6 weeks to reach the South Australian border, but the creek was soon impassable at Durham, Innamincka and Nappa Merrie crossings.
 The water was over 7 ft deep.
 More severe floods occurred in 1950 when the Cooper again broke its banks causing huge washaways and delays in rail traffic.

 Airmail delivery to remote properties in outback South Australia, New South Wales and Queensland commenced in 1949.
 Durham Downs and other remote properties, including Mungerannie, Clifton Hills, Glengyle, Davenport Downs, Morney Plains, Mount Leonard, Durrie, Mulka, Tanbar, Cordillo Downs, Nappa Merrie, Lake Pure and Naryilco, were also on the route.

+1950–1999

-The station homestead was burnt to the ground in 1952 claiming the life of the manager, Mr Stevenson.
+The station homestead was burnt to the ground in 1952, claiming the life of the manager, Mr Stevenson.
 His wife and children escaped the flames and ten station stockmen attempted to battle the fire but with no success.

+John "Fergie" Ferguson and his wife Jasleen arrived at Durham in 1973 to operate the property as station managers.